seanox/pdf-service/README.md

 # Changes (Change Log)
-## 3.5.0 20200313 (summary of the current version)
+## 3.5.1 20200316 (summary of the current version)
-CR: OpenHtmlToPdf: Update to version 1.0.2
+BF: Service Template Includes: Correction when following includes with absolute path
+BF: Service Template Includes: Optimization for recursion detection
+BF: Service Template Generate: Correction for using the resource base as the basis of the includes
+BF: Documentation: Corrections der Versions in the sources
-CR: Service Template: Added support for meta directive #import
+CR: Service Template: Use TemplateResourceNotFoundException for FileNotFoundException
-CR: Service Template Meta: Renaming from dataset to data
-CR: Service Template Meta: Change of the data type from data/dataset to Map
-CR: Service Template Meta: Omission of option smart
+CR: Service Template Meta: Added method Meta::GetBasePath
-CR: Template: Omission of the generator sections (header, data/dataset, footer)
+CR: Service Generate: Added an version with template class
-CR: Test: Update of test cases
+CR: Test: Updates of test cases

 [Read more](https://raw.githubusercontent.com/seanox/pdf-service/master/CHANGES)